10 tips for safe winter driving

 You may have wished for a white Christmas from the warm confines of your cozy house, but it’s much easier to drive on a road without snow and ice.
-If you do find yourself driving on the snow, it’s best to be prepared.
-Whether it’s in the city or heading out on a big trip, here are some winter driving tips to keep you safe.
+If you do find yourself driving in the snow, it’s best to be prepared to avoid getting into a collision.
+Avoiding at-fault accidents can help keep your premiums from skyrocketing and make it easier to get cheaper car insurance quotes when it comes time for renewal or shopping the market.

 1. Prepare your vehicle for winter driving.

-This includes having an emergency kit in the car with blankets, flares, and jumper cables.
-You should also install winter tires which can give you a cheaper Ontario car insurance quote whereas in Quebec, you could receive a fine for driving without winter tires.
-Double check that you have windshield wiper fluid and a good ice scraper and snow brush, too.
+This includes having a winter weather emergency kit in the car with blankets, flares, and jumper cables.
+You should also install winter tires, which, in addition to keeping you safe, could also get you a discount on your auto insurance policy.
+In Ontario, winter tire insurance discounts are mandatory, whereas in Quebec, you could receive a fine for driving without them.
+Double-check that you have windshield wiper fluid and a good ice scraper and snow brush, too.

 2. Plan your trip